mozilla/fx-private-relay/docs/translations.md

 ## Development Workflows

-The project `README.md` has basic instructions on ["working with translations"][readme-wwt].
+The project `README.md` has basic instructions on [working with translations][readme-wwt].
 This section has more details.

 [readme-wwt]: ../README.md#working-with-translations

 ### Loading Translations

 The translations are in a separate repository, and included as a [submodule][git-submodules].
-This combines a separate repository with a specific commit in that repository.
+This references a specific commit in a separate repository.

 When cloning a repo, you can also fetch the translations: